 Applications are subject to several reviews.
-These reviews assist DFA-IGS in making funding recommendations which enhance the State of Arkansas's service delivery system to victims of crime.
-The process for review and determination of a subgrant award is as follows.
+These reviews assist DFA-IGS in making funding recommendations which enhance the State of Arkansas' service delivery system to victims.
+The process for review and determination of a subgrant award is as follows:

-- 1) ELIGIBILITY REVIEW: Applications will be reviewed to ensure that minimum eligibility requirements have been met.
-If the organization or its proposal does not meet the minimum eligibility requirements, the applicant will be notified that it is not eligible to receive funding. - 2) ADVISORY COMMITTEE: Pursuant to state law, DFA-IGS' advisory committee will be provided an opportunity to review and comment on all applications.
+- ELIGIBILITY REVIEW: Applications will be reviewed to ensure that minimum eligibility requirements have been met.
+If the organization or its proposal does not meet the minimum eligibility requirements, the applicant will be notified that it is not eligible to receive funding. - 2) ADVISORY BOARD: Pursuant to state law, DFA-IGS' advisory board will be provided an opportunity to review and comment on all applications. - 3) ADMINISTRATIVE REVIEW: The DFA-IGS Administration will make final determination on which applications will be funded based on recommendations from DFA-IGS staff, the Advisory Board, and the Review Committee.